Spectacular from afar. Breathtaking from the top.

 – The Shrine is owned and operated by El Pomar Foundation, and may have different hours of operation than the Zoo.

-– The Shrine is subject to closure due to inclement weather, adverse road conditions and special events.
+– The Shrine is subject to closure due to inclement weather and/or adverse road conditions without prior notice, and due to special events.
 Please call ahead to confirm.

 – Anytime the Zoo closes early, the last car up to the Shrine will be one hour prior to the Zoo’s closing time (the same time as our last Zoo admission).